 - a top-down approach;

 - up-to-date policies and procedures (including disclosure requirements);

 - clear communication of policies and procedures;

 - periodic training tailored to risk profile of company and level of involvement of particular types of staff (and third party agents);

 - dynamic sanctions screening that is aligned to third party due diligence procedures;

-- daily updates to US and EU sanctions lists necessitate regular reviews;
+- daily updates to US and EU and UK sanctions lists necessitate regular reviews;

 - non-US companies should screen for SDNs even without a US nexus to the transaction to avoid secondary sanctions, unknown US nexus, and reputational risks;

 - processes in place for considering to whom payments are made and whether these funds come from a legitimate source;

 - systems and controls in place that are tailored towards minimizing the risk of a sanctions violation;